kubernetes/website/content/en/docs/reference/using-api/deprecation-guide.md

 #### CSIStorageCapacity {#csistoragecapacity-v127}

-The **storage.k8s.io/v1beta1** API version of CSIStorageCapacity will no longer be served in v1.27.
+The **storage.k8s.io/v1beta1** API version of CSIStorageCapacity is no longer served as of v1.27.

 * Migrate manifests and API clients to use the **storage.k8s.io/v1** API version, available since v1.24.
 * All existing persisted objects are accessible via the new API